flowchart TB

 Aarokya’s data — aggregated, anonymized, and consent-governed — creates a powerful lens on population health.

 All of this is built on a foundation of privacy, consent, and anonymization.
 Individual data is never shared without explicit consent.
 Population-level insights are always anonymized and aggregated.
-The platform is designed to generate intelligence, not surveillance.
+The platform generates intelligence, not surveillance.

 12.10 SDK and API Layer

 This is where Aarokya’s platform ambition becomes most tangible.
-The SDK and API layer is what transforms Aarokya from a product into infrastructure.
+The SDK and API layer transforms Aarokya from a product into infrastructure.

 A platform is real when others build on it — when the ecosystem it enables is larger than the product itself.
 Aarokya’s SDK and API layer is designed to pass this test.
 The goal is not to build every health service ourselves, but to build the rails that make a thousand health services possible.